How Brits can soon travel halfway around the planet in TWO HOURS

 The regulators are confident that they will eventually be cheaper and available to everyone.

-Dr Ryan Anderton, the CAA’s medical lead for space flight, told The Times: “Point-to-point travel [via space] This isn’t science fiction.
-The project is in progress.
+Dr Ryan Anderton, the CAA’s medical lead for space flight, told The Times: “Point-to-point travel [via space] It is not science fiction.

 “My understanding is there are people knocking at the door asking about this.
-It’s okay. [it will happen] It’s a lot earlier than most people believe. . .
-Certainly less than ten years.”
+It’s okay. [it will happen] A lot sooner than many people imagine… Certainly less than ten years.”

-A trip between London and Sydney would be reduced from 22 to 2 hours by using suborbital flight.
+Travel time from London to Sydney would drop to two hours if you were to use suborbital aircraft.

-The Royal Air Force and King’s College London conducted a study to determine that the passengers would not need to be young or extremely fit to endure the physical effects.
+King’s College London, in conjunction with the Royal Air Force, conducted research that found passengers wouldn’t have to be physically fit or very young to survive the effects.

-The G-forces experienced during suborbital travel can be up to 6 times greater than Earth gravity, and last only a couple of seconds.

-According to Dr. Anderton, most passengers will experience only “benign physical effects”.

-The announcement comes in the midst of plans for an upcoming Michelin-Star Restaurant to be opened on “the very edge” of space.
+This comes in the midst of plans to open a Michelin star-rated restaurant at “the edge” of space.

 Although the view and food are stunning, you will have to pay a lot of money for the experience.

-Tickets for pre-reservation are priced at an outrageous 10,000 euros each, while booking the whole capsule will set you back 120,000 euro.
+Tickets for pre-reservation are priced at an outrageous 10,000 euros each, with a total of 120,000 euro to cover the capsule.

 Zephalto is currently selling “pre-reservation tickets” for upcoming trips in a pressurised capsule, dubbed Celeste, which is attached to a stratospheric balloon.

-The dining experience is a luxurious one, allowing guests to enjoy the celestial view and observe the Earth’s curve.
+By dining at the highest level of luxury, guests are able to see the Earth curvature as well as the stars twinkling.

-Celeste can take up to six passengers plus two pilots at maximum altitude within 90 minutes.
-It will do this by travelling four meters/second.
+Celeste will take six passengers, two pilots and reach the maximum altitude at four meters per seconds in 90 minutes.

-The capsule then will float over Earth for three-hours, giving Earth’s high flyers the time they need to eat a multi-course meal.
+After three hours of floating above Earth, Earth’s highest-flyers will have time to enjoy an elaborate meal.